doubleloop-io/applied-fp-workshop-ts/app/README.md

 - You are given the initial starting point (x,y) of a rover and the orientation (N,S,E,W) it is facing.
 - The rover receives a character array of commands.
 - Supported commands are: move the rover forward/backward (f,b) and turn the rover left/right (l,r).
-- Implement wrapping at edges (pacman effect) from North to South, West to Est and vice versa.
+- Implement wrapping at edges (pacman effect) from North to South, West to East and vice versa.
 - Implement obstacle detection before each move to a new square.
 If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point, **aborts** the sequence and reports the obstacle.

 ## Example